 Julia has a long history of service and a career in international policy and humanitarian aid.
 She has volunteered with several NGOs throughout the world and has worked in the aid sector, evaluating the efficacy of programming and assessing its impact against intended achievements.
 During the course of her yoga teacher training, she was exposed to numerous tools that she began to use in her daily practice for healing her own deep-seated trauma and PTSD.
 About half way through the training, she noticed that she was “sneaking” some of these practices in to her work in the field.
 Very quickly, she noticed that simply offering a basic understanding of how to connect to breath, how to find connection to the earth, and how to find strength in community, profoundly changed the energy in the room.
 There was a palpable sense of increased grounding and centeredness.
 Attention and focus in the communities improved and people began to move with a greater sense of ease, calm, and purpose.

 In January 2017, Julia spent a few weeks in northern Greece volunteering with the refugee effort, where she taught two yoga classes a day to women and children in one of the camps.
 She witnessed first-hand the profound effect that this practice had on the participants and how much they enjoyed it.
 As she prepared to leave Greece, she was filled with a deep sadness that her departure would mean that these individuals would no longer be able to practice until another yoga teacher happened to volunteer in the same area.
 This led to the idea to form a charity that delivers trainings that empower refugees by teaching them the basics of leading a class so that this healing practice could continue regardless of volunteer skillsets and availability.
-To develop this idea, Julia has taken her experience working in conflict and post-conflict states, and with refugee, marginalized, and at-risk communities, and combined it with her own embodied experience of healing trauma through yogic practices to develop the OMPowerment methodology.
+To develop this idea, Julia has taken her experience working in conflict and post-conflict states, and with refugee, marginalized, and at-risk communities, and combined it with her own embodied experience of healing trauma through yogic practices.
 She is passionate about spreading the practices of trauma informed yoga to communities that do not otherwise access.

 LEILA SADEGHEE, DIRECTOR